 2. Request Expedited Processing

 If you need your FBI background check apostilled quickly, you can request expedited processing.
+Many professional apostille services offer expedited options that can significantly reduce the processing time to just a few business days, which is essential for urgent cases or tight deadlines.
 Here are the steps to follow:

-- Check the requirements: Confirm if the issuing state allows expedited processing.
+- Check the requirements: Confirm if the issuing state allows expedited processing and if expedited options are available.

 - Complete the application: Fill out the necessary forms and provide all required documents.

-- Pay the fee: Submit the appropriate payment for requesting expedited processing.
+- Pay the fee: Submit the appropriate payment for requesting expedited processing or expedited options.

-- Submit the request: Send your application and payment to the appropriate state office.
+- Submit the request: Send your application and payment to the appropriate state office or professional apostille service.

-- Track the progress: Keep an eye on the status of your request online or through customer service.
+- Track the progress: Keep an eye on the status of your request online or through customer service, noting updates in business days.

 Sarah needed her FBI background check apostilled urgently for a job opportunity abroad.
 She followed the steps for requesting expedited processing and received her apostilled document within a week, allowing her to secure the position.